mvolkmann/blog/src/swift-ui.md

 In can also be useful to specify the height.
 For example, `myView.frame(maxWidth: .infinity, height: 100)`.

+Many views utilize the app accent color, also referred to as "global tint".
+To set this, select the `Assets.xcassets` file in the Navigator, select "AccentColor", click the "Universal" swatch, and click the "Color" dropdown in the Inspector.
+Resume Preview to see the change.
+This does not affect `Toggle` views which required using the view modifier `.toggleStyle(SwitchToggleStyle(tint: someColor))`.

 ### ViewBuilders

 Combiner views can be passed a special kind of closure